 I’m impressed with Microsoft’s Virtual Earth efforts.

 Yuri: They had issues with IE, because they offered it with the major OS they sold.
-If they offered IE for free without it being pre-installed, there would be no noise about it (except from Netscape, of course).
+If they offered IE for free without it being pre-installed, there would be no noise about it (except Netscape, of course).